 To change the cones to custom tree symbols, complete the following steps:

-- In the Configure Layer pane, click Options to open and modify the 3D Types style.
+- In the Layer Style pane, click Options to open and modify the 3D Types style.

 - Click select all at the top of the list of common tree types.

 For the purposes of this lesson, you'll apply a single tree style to all the common tree types.
 With the 3D Types style, you can give each tree type a unique tree style, if you have time.

 - In the window that appears, change the symbol category from Basic Shapes to Vegetation.

 The symbol options change to a wide variety of tree styles.